Canon G7 X Mark II vs T6

 It is notable that the T6 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

 So how do things add up?
 Which of the two cameras – the Canon G7 X Mark II or the Canon T6 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G7 X Mark II: